Tomella/where-am-i/README.md

 be a point where the poor old browser will bog down.

 Sometimes there are gaps in data, where there is no cellular reception and the data is not succesfully sent.
-The holes can be "plugged" from the saved gpx files that can be saved from gps logger.
+The holes can be "plugged" from saved gpx files that can be saved with gps logger.

 eg.
-`node convertgpxtojson.js --job=Spring22 --file=../../../gpslogger/com.mendhak.gpslogger/files/20221124.gpx`
+`node convertgpxtojson.js --job=Spring22 --file=../../../gpslogger/com.mendhak.gpslogger/files/20221111.gpx`

-Web app
+# Web app

 Three pages:

-1 Where am I now?
+## 1 Where am I now?
-url  /
+url  `/`

 Shows the last recorded point on a leaflet map.
 Very simple.

-2 By job name
+## 2 By job name
-url /plot.html?job=Summer21
+url `/plot.html?job=Summer21`

-Shows jobs by job name.
-The optional job url parameter allows a job to the show without selecting from the list.
+Shows points by job name.
+The optional job url parameter allows a job to show without selecting from the list.

-3 By day
+## 3 By day
-url /byday.html?date=2022-12-03
+url `/byday.html?date=2022-12-03`

-Shot points on a particular day.
-The optional date parameter allow a date's point to be shown without selecting from graph.
+Show points on a particular day.
+The optional date parameter allow a date's points to be shown without selecting from graph.